Barbary lion: In captivity

-The lions kept in the menagerie at the Tower of London in the Middle Ages were Barbary lions, as shown by DNA testing on two well-preserved skulls excavated at the Tower between 1936 and 1937.
+The lions kept in the menagerie at the Tower of London in the Middle Ages were Barbary lions, as shown by DNA testing on two well-preserved skulls excavated at the Tower in 1936 and 1937.
 The skulls were radiocarbon-dated to around 1280–1385 and 1420−1480.

 In the 19th century and the early 20th century, lions were often kept in hotels and circus menageries.
 In 1835, the lions in the Tower of London were transferred to improved enclosures at the London Zoo on the orders of the Duke of Wellington.

 The lions in the Rabat Zoo exhibited characteristics thought typical for the Barbary lion.
 Nobles and Berber people presented lions as gifts to the royal family of Morocco.
 When the family was forced into exile in 1953, the lions in Rabat, numbering 21 altogether, were transferred to two zoos in the region.
 Three of these were shifted to a zoo in Casablanca, with the rest being shifted to Meknès.
 The lions at Meknès were moved back to the palace in 1955, but those at Casablanca never came back.
 In the late 1960s, new lion enclosures were built in Temara near Rabat.
 Results of a mtDNA research revealed in 2006 that a lion kept in the German Zoo Neuwied originated from this collection and is very likely a descendant of a Barbary lion.

 Five lion samples from this collection were not Barbary lions maternally.
 Nonetheless, genes of the Barbary lion are likely to be present in common European zoo lions, since this was one of the most frequently introduced subspecies.
 Many lions in European and American zoos, which are managed without subspecies classification, are most likely descendants of Barbary lions.
 Several researchers and zoos supported the development of a studbook of lions directly descended from the King of Morocco's collection.

 At the beginning of the 21st century, the Addis Ababa Zoo kept 16 adult lions.
 With their dark, brown manes extending through the front legs, they looked like Barbary or Cape lions.
 Their ancestors were caught in southwestern Ethiopia as part of a zoological collection for Emperor Haile Selassie of Ethiopia.

+Since 2005, three Barbary lions were kept in Belfast Zoo obtained from Port Lympne Wild Animal Park, and a new Barbary lion enclosure was opened in 2023.